oracle/odpi/doc/src/private_structs/dpiObjectType.rst

 .. member:: const dpiOracleType \*dpiObjectType.elementOracleType

-    Specifies a pointer to the :ref:`dpiOracleType` structure which identifies the type of data stored in the elements of the collection.
+    Specifies a pointer to the :ref:`dpiOracleType<dpiOracleType>` structure which identifies the type of data stored in the elements of the collection.
     If this type does not refer to a collection, this value is NULL.

 .. member:: dpiObjectType \*dpiObjectType.elementType

-    Specifies a pointer to the :ref:`dpiObjectType` structure which identifies the type of object stored in elements of the collection.
+    Specifies a pointer to the :ref:`dpiObjectType<dpiObjectType>` structure which identifies the type of object stored in elements of the collection.
     If this type does not refer to a collection, this value is NULL.

 .. member:: boolean dpiObjectType.isCollection